Cipscis/modal/README.md

 This project comes with a small example test suite built using [Jasmine](https://jasmine.github.io/), which can be found in `/spec`.
 You'll want to remove this example before you commit your package's code, and replace it with your own tests.

+By default, the tests are run as part of the `npm prepare` script, which runs prior to publishing your package.

 ## GitHub Pages

 This project is set up to use a GitHub Action every time new code is pushed to the `main` branch.
-This GitHub Action runs the `build` task, then runs any test suites, then if the tests passed it deploys the contents of the `docs` directory by committing them to a `gh-pages` branch.
+This `build-and-deploy` workflow runs the `build` npm script, then runs the test script, then if the tests passed it deploys the contents of the `docs` directory by committing them to a `gh-pages` branch.
 This `gh-pages` branch should be configured in GitHub to be published to GitHub Pages.

 When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as `https://cipscis.github.io/modal`.
 This means using root relative URLs such as `/assets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.

 To fix this, the local Node.js server looks for a `PROJECT_NAME` variable in your [`.env`](#env-1) file.
 If it finds one, it sets up redirects so URLs starting with `/${PROJECT_NAME}` can be used as though they were root relative, so they will find your assets.

-By default, the `index.html` file is configured to be published to GitHub Pages under the project name `modal`.
-When you use it as a base for your own project, you will need to update these URLs.

 ---